Marcinkowski-D/dmScreen/README.md

 *May your dice roll high and your players be forever entertained!*

-## 🖥️ Raspberry Pi Zero W Setup - Kiosk Mode & Autostart
+## 🖥️ Raspberry Pi 3B+ Setup - Kiosk Mode & Autostart

-*A special enchantment for those wielding the power of the tiny magical artifact known as Raspberry Pi Zero (1/2) W*
+*A powerful enchantment for those wielding the Raspberry Pi 3B+ or faster magical artifacts (requires 1GB RAM for Chromium and WiFi connectivity)*

 ### Preparing Your Magical Device